Wine Last Sold on: July 4, 2008

 The wine was great, this wine was just starting to hit its stride, and while I’m not always fond of Agent Baco Noir’s antics, she’s got a knack for finding great wines.

 Wine Spies Vineyard Check:

-The Montalcino region can be viewed in this satellite photo.
+The location of the Castelo di Verduno can be seen in this satellite photo.